dougeby/IntuneDocs/intune/lob-apps-ios.md

 Use the information in this article to help you add an iOS line-of-business (LOB) app to Microsoft Intune.

 >[!NOTE]
 >Users of iOS devices can remove some of the built-in iOS apps, like Stocks and Maps.
-You cannot use Intune to redeploy those apps.
+You cannot use Intune to redeploy these apps.
 If users delete these apps, they must go to the app store and manually reinstall them.

 ## Step 1: Specify the software setup file